Hiring PhD

 • Please treat it like a typical research group meeting, similar to what you’d experience in our lab during PhD training.

-A 15–20 minute slide presentation introducing yourself and your research projects, followed by committee questions related to your work.
+A formal 15–20 minute slide presentation introducing yourself and your current research outcomes to the interview committee, followed by Q&A related to your work.